 From school, he joined the National Westminster Bank and two years later moved to the Electricity Board, where he worked for the rest of his career, rising to be a Quality Analyst in Portsmouth.

-serious and required an operation.
-He underwent major surgery and a long period
+and required an operation.
+He underwent major surgery and a long period of

 Geoff's work has recently been recognised by the East Devon Special Needs Action Group, where Geoff worked with many youngsters.
 The Geoff Crawte Friendship Award has been established to recognise the contribution of those who carry out similar work helping others.